jenkoj/ts2slices/readme.md

 The slicing of time series was a bi-product of the trasfomation, so this scipt utilizes only the latter part.

-Many parameters remain so that they dont break the script due to filenames.
-Simply igonore those.
-Imporatant parameters will be marked.

 For easier data handling [NILMTK](https://github.com/nilmtk/nilmtk) was used.

 environment